tomasaschan/bari-montecarlo/README.md

   1. The data files from which data for the differential cross-sections is read.
 This must be exactly three (3) single-quote enclosed strings, indicating relative paths to the data files, in the following order (indicating the collision product): N2+, N2+(b) and N2(c).
 For example, `'N2+.dat' 'N2+B.dat' 'N2C.dat'`.

+  The first line of the data file should contain three whitespace-separated values.
+The first two the lower and upper boundaries of the energy range for which this collisional process should be considered - the cross-section will be considered 0 outside this range.
+The third value is a 1 if the process spawns a secondary electron, and 0 otherwise.

-  The data files should contain two values per line; the first value is the energy in electronvolts, and the second is the differential cross-section in cm<sup>2</sup>; all cross-section values are multiplied by 10<sup>-4</sup> to convert to m<sup>2</sup> when read into memory.
+  The rest of the data files should contain two values per line; the first value is the energy in electronvolts, and the second is the differential cross-section in cm<sup>2</sup>; all cross-section values are multiplied by 10<sup>-4</sup> to convert to m<sup>2</sup> when read into memory.

-  1. The lower boundaries for the interpolation, for the respective data set, in electronvolts.
-Note that the ordering must be the same as for the data files.

-  If this boundary is outside the data set, a linear extrapolation using the two leftmost data points is used.
-All cross-section values outside of this boundary are assumed to be zero; it is therefore recommended to use the boundary frequencies for each reaction as the lower limit.

-  Example: `11 10.2 10.5`.

-  1. The upper boundaries for the interpolation, in electron volts.
-If this boundary is outside the data set, see above.
-It is recommended that this boundary is strictly larger than the initial energy of the primaries, for all data files.
-If not at least one data series is extended beyond the initial energy of the primaries.

-  1. The energy loss in the process corresponding to the cross-sections, i.e. ionization or excitaiton energies, in electronvolts.
-Example: `14.5341 8.134 6.3245`

 Putting it together, this is an example of a valid input file (and in fact the default input for this project):